-What is a digital nomad?
-And could you get paid for relocating?
+Who is a digital nomad, and how to become one?
+And could you make money when travelling abroad?
 The post-COVID work-from-anywhere culture is opening up huge opportunities for living abroad while working remotely, with some places even paying remote workers to move there.
 So, could being a digital nomad work for you?
-We look at how to find a job and make working remotely in another country or location work for you.
+In this guide, we look into how to become a digital nomad, best jobs for digital nomads and how to make working remotely in another country or location work for you.

 A digital nomad is someone who combines working remotely with travelling to different countries and locations.
 Digital nomads might be employed by a company, or they might be self-employed or have their own company, but in any case, they depend on technology to do their work.